bunnie/iris-integration/system-specifications.md

 ## Abstract

-This document specifies the mechanical requirements for an assembled system to facilitate IRIS inspection.
+This document specifies best practices for facilitating IRIS inspection in finished products.

 ## Status